14 Bug Report Templates to Copy for QA Testing [2024]

 What should I include in a bug report?

-• ID/name: Keep it brief and use correct terms.
-A best practice is to include the name of the feature where you found an issue.
-A good example could be 'CART - Unable to add new item to my cart'.
+1. ID/name: Keep it brief and use clear terms.
+Include the name of the feature or element where you found the issue.
+A good example would be: "CART - Unable to add new item to my cart".

-• Description/summary: If you feel the name is not sufficient, explain the bug in a few words.
-Share it in easy-to-understand language.
-Keep in mind that your description might be used to search in your bug tracking application, so make sure to use the right words.
+2. Description/summary: If you feel the name is not sufficient, explain the bug in a few words.
+Make it easy to understand.
+Remember to use specific keywords in your description, as those might be searched for in your bug tracking application.

-• Source URL: Make it easy for your developers spot the problem by including the URL of the page where you found the bug.
-Big time saver!
+5. Source URL: Make it easy for your developers to spot the problem by including the URL of the page where you found the bug.

-• Visual proof: A picture is worth a thousand words.
-Although it might not be enough, a visual element like a screenshot or a video will help your developers understand the problem better and faster.
+6. Visual proof: A visual element, like an annotated screenshot or a video recording, will help your developers understand the problem better and faster.

-• Steps to reproduce: A screenshot is a proof that you had a problem, but keep in mind that your developer might not be able to reproduce the bug.
-Make sure to describe, with as much detail as possible, the steps you took before you encountered the bug.
+7. Steps to reproduce: With just a screenshot, your developer might not be able to reproduce the bug.
+Make sure to describe, in as much detail as possible, the steps you took before you encountered the bug.

-• Expected result vs. actual result: Explain what results you expected - be as specific as possible.
+8. Expected result vs. actual result: Explain what results you expected.
+Be specific.
 Just saying "the app doesn’t work as expected" is not useful.
-It's also helpful to describe what you actually experienced.
+Try and guide the developer by describing what you actually experienced.

 Bugs can be reported in a number of ways.
-However, using a bug tracker is probably the best way for your organization to move bugs from reported to fixed and help your developers stay focused.
+However, using a bug tracker is the best way for your organization to reduce time to resolution and help your developers stay focused.

 Bug report templates